ioda-net/geo-infra/docs/sysadmin/server-setup.rst

 - `Python <https://www.python.org/>`__ 3.4 or above with virtualenv capabilities (probably in the ``python3-venv`` package or included with your Python 3 install)
 - `nodejs <http://nodejs.org/>`__ 4.0 or above
 - `GDAL <http://www.gdal.org>`__ 2.0 or above with Python3 bindings
-- `Sphinx search <http://sphinxsearch.com/>`__ or above for the search features (package commonly named ``sphinx`` on most distributions, on Debian system, use ``sphinxsearch`` in Jessie backports)
+- `Sphinx search <http://sphinxsearch.com/>`__ 2.2 or above for the search features (package commonly named ``sphinx`` on most distributions, on Debian system, use ``sphinxsearch`` in Jessie backports)
 - A WMS/WMTS server.
 For instance `MapServer <http://mapserver.org/>`__.
 The version depends on your needs and the Map files you will write but we recommend the last version.
 - `tomcat <http://tomcat.apache.org/>`__ 8.0 or above to deploy the print component
 - `Bash <http://www.gnu.org/software/bash>`__ 4 or above to launch the tasks
-- `git <https://git-scm.com/>`__ 2.1 or above to get the code
+- `git <https://git-scm.com/>`__ 2.0 or above to get the code
-- A database system.
-Currently, we only support `PostgreSQL <https://www.postgresql.org/>`__ on production setup.
+- A database system with GIS support.
+Currently, we only support `PostgreSQL <https://www.postgresql.org/>`__ with `PostGIS <http://postgis.net/>`__ for production usages.

 Requirements for a usage with a virtualenv
 ------------------------------------------

-The following libraries to correctly create the python venv of the API: geos, geos-devel, postgresql-devel, libxml2-devel, libxslt-devel.
+The following libraries to correctly create the python venv of the API:

+- geos
+- geos-devel
+- postgresql-devel
+- libxml2-devel
+- libxslt-devel

-On debian based system, use this list: libgeos-c1, libgeos-dev, python3-pip (needed to create the virtualenv for the API), libxml2-dev, libxslt-dev.
+On debian based system, use this list:

+- libgeos-c1
+- libgeos-dev
+- libxml2-dev
+- libxslt-dev

 Requirements without a virtualenv